Mutharimi/alx-pre_course/README.md

-Here is a software engineer to be
+Here is a software engineer